ygboucherk/prima-pool-server/docs/protocol/assignment.md

 The distribution is "reported" even when it is unknown (`{}`, e.g. the head's stdout parse failed) — liveness must never be blocked by a log parse.
 Live clusters always carry a distribution field (possibly `{}` = unknown) for accounting/worker-crediting.
-If the member set still contains a failed member after the readiness timeout (default 60 s), the cluster formation may be retried.
+There is no server-side readiness timeout and no `failed` member state in v0 — a cluster missing a ready member (or a distribution) simply stays `assembling` until the condition is met.

 ## 6. State recovery